Snowflake-Labs/schemachange/README.md

 ## Change History Table

-snowchange will automatically create a change history table to track the history of all changes applied.
-By default the table `CHANGE_HISTORY` will be created within a `SNOWCHANGE` schema in a `METADATA` database.
+snowchange records all applied changes scripts to the change history table.
+By default snowchange will attempt to log all activities to the `CHANGE_HISTORY.SNOWCHANGE.METADATA` table.
 The name and location of the change history table can be overriden by using the `-c` (or `--change-history-table`) parameter.
 The value passed to the parameter can have a one, two, or three part name (e.g. "TABLE_NAME", or "SCHEMA_NAME.TABLE_NAME", or "DATABASE_NAME.SCHEMA_NAME.TABLE_NAME").
 This can be used to support multiple environments (dev, test, prod) or multiple subject areas within the same Snowflake account.

+Additionally, if the `--create-change-history-table` parameter is given, then snowchange attempt to create the database, schema, and table associated with the change history table.

 The structure of the `CHANGE_HISTORY` table is as follows: